January 1 - New

 J. Michael Roberts, Secretary to the

 Lieutenant-Governor of British Columbia Government House Victoria, British

 - sponsored by the Warrant Officers' and Sergeants' Mess, tickets for this event

 must be purchased in advance.

-Ball - Held in the spring annually in conjunction with other community
+Ball (links to latest information on upcoming event)- Held in the spring annually in conjunction with other community

 partners, the Grand Highland Ball is a unit tradition of many years.
 (Historical